BIP file: How can I open a .BIP file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
 When Windows does not recognize a filename extension, you receive the following message:

-If you don't know how to set the .bip file association, check the FAQ.
+If you don't know how to change the default app for the .bip file, check the FAQ.